juliakloiber/superrr/_principles/climate-action-and-social-equity-are-linked.md

 ---
-title: "Climate action and social equity are linked"
+title: "Climate action and social equity are interlinked."
 order: 1
 category: Global
 anchor: global
 layout: principle
 img: "/assets/img/static/principles/1000x1000.png"
-description: "Moving away from tech as an easy answer towards questioning what we are optimizing for.
-The current system is optimized for a political and economic model where gains are privatized in the hands of a few and harms are socialized on people and the planet.
-To optimize for a feminist future that centers around equality and sustainability, it is crucial to understand that climate action, historical and current colonial structures, and social equity are linked."
+description: "Tech solutions are not neutral: what they optimise must be interrogated.
+The current system follows a political and economic model that privatises gains in the hands of a few and socialises harms on populations and the planet.
+To optimise for a feminist future centered around equality and sustainability, it is crucial to see and understand the links between climate action, historical and contemporary colonial structures and social equity."
 ---

 ### Fieke Jansen & Michelle Thorne: